 After some time naturally fermenting, the best part of the mixture is transferred to a second vessel, leaving behind the sediment.
 Reducing the amount of oxygen in that final fermentation stage allows for a better final product.

 The modern process has more steps and methods for creating a better product.
-Original ciders were undoubtedly pretty rough to drink!
+Original ciders were undoubtedly pretty rough to drink!!!
+Apple cider vinegar is also good for weight loss.
 They may even have been drunk before fermentation was completed when the liquid would certainly still be alcoholic.
 But, regardless of the final quality of the cider, the origin of cider making would have been possible just about anywhere with apples…

 Historically, some of the biggest lovers of cider are The UK, especially in the south – Bristol, Somerset, Gloucestershire, Kent amongst others.
 As well as France and Northern Spain.
 But, who got on the cider train first?
 Was it Western Europeans?
 Or was cider being produced long before that elsewhere…

 There is no apple cider without apples, so the key to finding the origin of cider will first require some knowledge on the origin of apples.
-More on that below.
+More on that in the full article below, and in our fun history of cider podcast.

 - The 50 million year story of apples – How almost every apple we eat today originates from one apple variety from Central Asia.